Where Will I Live?

 Residence hall room at Wake Forest

-Aside from the short commute to class every morning, living in Wake Forest’s residence halls has many advantages and places you in the center of the collegiate experience.
-Here, you’ll find a residential experience where you can thrive socially and intellectually alongside your peers within a secure, comfortable, inclusive, and engaging learning community.
+Aside from the short commute to class every morning, living in Wake Forest’s residence halls has many advantages and places you at the center of the collegiate experience.
+Here, you’ll find a residential experience that encourages you to be exactly who you are and explore who you want to be, surrounded by the resources necessary for each student to reach their full potential.

 Let’s talk residence halls.

-Can you tell me more about South Forest?
+Can you tell me more about The Forest?

 Am I going to have to walk a lot?